 - The list of aquatic plants currently banned from sale across the EU, and certain animals/invertebrates banned from sale in the UK, are regularly updated on the site of the UK based Ornamental Aquatic Trade Association (OATA)

 - The Royal Horticultural Society (RHS) also produces general advice [https://www.rhs.org.uk/prevention-protection/invasive-non-native-plants ] and a list (currently out of date) of those plants (aquatic and general garden plants) with controls in England and Wales, Northern Ireland, and the Republic of Ireland (but not for Scotland).
-The list is currently undated, but the version viewed (in 01/20) was last amended in Nov 2018.
-Note that all of these countries have their own separate legislation for invasive plant issues, though the lists overlap in many cases.

 - The UK government’s handling of invasive plant issues is handled by the GB Non Native Species Secretariat (NNSS) which reports on all invasive issues around plants and animals, and carries environmental impact assessments for highlighted species and information on legislation (in particular that specific to England and Wales).

 - Scotland and Northern Ireland’s legislation differs slightly from the rest of the UK though largely mirrors that of England and Wales.
 Further details can be found on the sites of the Scottish Government, and NatureScot [https://www.nature.scot/professional-advice/land-and-sea-management/managing-freshwater/freshwater-non-native-species ]

 - Plant Alert is a citizen science project in the UK for gardeners to report those garden plants growing in their gardens which are becoming a pest.
 This could help flag a warning on those plants before they become an invasive problem in the wild.